top of page

 Do I need a license?

 Yes, you do.
 Licenses can easily be obtained online.
-They vary in cost depending on age, status and residency.
-You may choose a conservation license or a full license.
-Go directly there to purchase and print your angling license https://www.manitobaelicensing.ca/licensing.page
+They vary in cost depending on age, status, and residency.
+You may choose a yearly or one-day license.
+Go directly here to purchase your angling license

 How do we get there?